 Essential cookies

-These are strictly necessary for the service to function.
-They cannot be disabled.
+These are strictly necessary for the service to function and cannot be disabled.

 | Name / type | Provider | Purpose |